Never before had we such need of Nero. But he’s vanisht.

 But I wish the Mad Cat were among us still, for he claimed to know her mind.

-One of Queen Elizabeth’s several annoyances after the previous year’s victory at Cadiz – “pillaged to a farthing,” as one there said – was the disappearance of much of the loot.
+One of Queen Elizabeth’s several annoyances after the previous year’s victory at Cadiz – “pillaged to a farthing,” as one who was there said – was the disappearance of much of the loot.
 When ships returned to their home ports, goods were taken off and stashed in local cellars and warehouses.

-Elizabeth wasn’t so interested in things like carpets, wall hangings, clothes, and household stuff, but she expected coin, plate (silver) and jewellery to be handed over for the Crown’s coffers.
+Elizabeth wasn’t so interested in things like wall hangings, clothes, and household stuff, but she expected coin, plate (silver) and jewellery to be handed over for the Crown’s coffers.
 Presumably chests of sugar and other exotic foodstuffs should also have been offered up.

 The merchants who’d supplied ships for the expedition had their own ideas.
 As did the entrepreneurs who’d tagged along with the Queen’s fleet, and many others besides.